Shila-Mehta/Portfolio/my-first-react-app/README.md

 ## Hero Section
--Built  a  hero intro  with  title,subtitle and call-to-action -Responsive layout  and styled for visual impact .
+-Built  a  hero intro  with  title,subtitle and call-to-action -Responsive layout  and styled for visual impact

+## About Section
+-Introduced myself and shared key values  and skills -focused  on clarity  and readability